Fiberglass Pools: Pros, Cons, and Other Considerations

 If your fiberglass pool is well-maintained, you may never need to resurface it.

-However, if you ever find yourself needing to replace your fiberglass pool's surface, it can be done with a product like ecoFINISH -- a durable polyethylene powder coating with a wide range of colors and multiple textures.
+However, if you ever find yourself wanting to resurface your fiberglass pool, it can be done with a product like ecoFINISH -- a durable polyethylene polymer coating with a wide range of colors and multiple textures.
 (Read our ecoFINISH review here.)

 Fiberglass pools are algae-resistant